-I had woken up a few times at night from all the noise in the airport and from 5:30 onwards I really couldn't sleep anymore.
-I packed my stuff and went in search of breakfast.
-Much later my flight was mentioned on the screen, but I couldn't check in yet.
-There was also something wrong with the baggage system so there were huge lines everywhere.
+I woke up a few times during the night from all the noise in the airport and at 5:30 I really couldn't sleep anymore.
+I packed my stuff and went searching for breakfast.
+Much later my flight was mentioned on the screens, but I couldn't check in yet.
+There was something wrong with the baggage system and huge lines were forming everywhere.
 This started well, hopefully my flight wouldn't be cancelled.

 Ready to go

-I was tired and the flight was a bit boring at first.
+I was pretty tired and the flight was a bit boring at first.
+After a brief nap I felt better.
 There were at least 50 'real' Greenlanders in the plane.
 As there are only 50.000 in existence, I realized that this was the equivalent of 17.000 Dutch people.
-After sleeping a bit I felt better.
-Then lunch arrived, we got macaroni with chicken, 2 buns, cheese, and a chocolate ball, of which I ate every crum as it would likely be my last real meal in a while.
-I still had some mixed feelings about going to Greenland, on the one hand it seemed very pretty, but on the other it would likely be tough and perhaps lonely.
-As a real workaholic I also didn't like that my research would be on hold for a month.
+When lunch arrived we got macaroni with chicken, 2 buns, cheese, and a chocolate ball.
+I ate every last crumb, as it would likely be my last decent meal for quite some time.
+I still had some mixed feelings about going to Greenland, on the one hand it seemed very pretty, but on the other it would almost certainly be tough and perhaps lonely.
+As a real workaholic, I also didn't like that my research would be paused for a month.

-When I looked out of the window I suddenly noticed a bunch of tiny white dots organized in stripes.
-At first I thought it were clouds, or ice crystals on the plane's window, but those normally didn't look like this.
-Then I thought it was maybe the waves breaking, but also those look different.
+When I looked down out of the window I suddenly noticed a bunch of tiny white dots organized in stripes.
+At first I thought they were clouds, or ice crystals on the plane's window.
+Then I thought it might be the waves breaking, but something looked off.
 Then I realized what I was looking at: it were thousands of icebergs drifting from Greenland.
 A few minutes later Greenlands' shore came into view, it was one of the most beautiful things I had ever seen.
 There was the sea filled with icebergs and next to it all sorts of granite mountains and glaciers as far as I could see.
 Unfortunately I was in the seat farthest removed from the window.
 Luckily the girl and the man next to me offered to take pictures.

 After a few minutes there was only ice everywhere.
-Later the landscape became lower and there were mostly bare mountains and fjords.
+Later the landscape became lower and there were mostly barren mountains and fjords.
 Then the landing.
-One thing I had 'forgot' to mention at home was that Narsarsuaq airport is listed as one of the most dangerous in the world.
+One thing I had 'forgotten' to mention at home was that Narsarsuaq airport is one of the most dangerous ones in the world.
 Fortunately all went well.
-As soon as we got out I noticed that the air smelled super fresh, I hoped that wouldn't mean everything will stink when I returned home.
+As soon as we got out I noticed that the air smelled super fresh, I hoped that wouldn't mean everything would smell when I returned home.
 The combined terminal, customs, tax-free store, and kiosk were the size of a large house.

 After picking up my backpack I went to the 'Blue ice explorer', a small tourist office.
-There I bought gas canisters and asked if I could leave half of the food I carried behind for my second loop.
+There I bought gas canisters and asked if I could leave half of the food I brought behind for my second loop.
 In the supermarket I bought some 'apples'.
 They were the size of walnuts and had expired long ago.
-As there are only 145 people living in the village they probably don't get a lot of fresh food shipped in.
-Danish seems a lot like the dialect in the region of the Netherlands where I live, I could read much of the packages in the store (Greenland is part of the Kingdom of Denmark).
+As there were only 145 people living in the village they probably didn't get a lot of fresh food shipped in.
+I discovered Danish is not that different from the dialect in the region of the Netherlands where I lived, as I could read much of the packages in the store (Greenland is part of the Kingdom of Denmark).

 Two hundred meters out of the village was a large river that I would have to cross with my packraft.
 It took 2x 15 minutes to inflate and (un)pack everything, while the crossing only took two minutes.
-Still it was really cool to do.
+Still, it was really cool to do.
 A packraft really adds a whole new degree of freedom.
-On the other shore of the river started a dirt road.
+There was a dirt road starting on the other shore of the river.
 I walked passed an old farm where I saw a Greenlandic farmer on his 4-wheeler.
 A bit later I decided to camp along a stream.
-It was only 15:30 Greenlandic time but already 19:30 in the Netherlands, I needed to be careful not to overdue it the first few days.
+It was only 15:30 Greenlandic time but already 19:30 in the Netherlands, I needed to be careful not to overdo it the first few days.